 The Multidimensional Nature of Stress

-The multidimensional nature of stress and its division into cognitive, physical, genetically predisposed (personality) and state-relevant (contest or workout) enables us to perceive and deal with several of its aspects, with the aim of managing and maximizing the performance of the athlete.
+The multidimensional nature of stress and its division into cognitive, physical, genetically predisposed (personality) and state-relevant (contest or workout) enables us to perceive and deal with several of its aspects, intending to manage and maximize the performance of the athlete.

 The presence of anxiety that occurs at the beginning of a contest is considered highly influential by many athletes.